AiwNexT/Reactive-coroutines/README.md

 **Different workers**

 There are 5 different types of workers: ui, io, default, dedicated, merged.
 Each of them represents the coroutine context.
 Ui executes your code with access to the ui thread.
 Io represents the io coroutine context.
 A default one is the most common one.
-It executes your code in the background.
+It executes your code in the background using a fixed thread pool equal to the CPU cores number.
 A dedicated one uses a single thread for an operation.
 A merged one represents a context based on a thread pool with a number of threads you specified.

 ```Kotlin
 Workers.ui()